Lee Jae-yeong: Career

 She played with her National team the 2016 World Olympics Qualification Tournament ranking in fourth place and qualifying for the 2016 Summer Olympics, were her team ended up in fifth place.
 She ranked in sixth place at the 2017 FIVB Volleyball Women's World Grand Champions Cup and played the 2018 FIVB Volleyball Women's World Championship qualification.

 Personal life

 Lee Jae-yeong was born on 15 October 1996 as one of twin daughters to Kim Gyeong-hui and Lee Ju-hyeong.
 Her mother is Kim Gyeong-hui who played as a setter for the South Korea women's national volleyball team at the 1988 Summer Olympics.

 Lee studied in the Jeonju Jungsan Elementary School, the Jinju Gyeonghae Girls' Middle School and the Jinju Sunmyung Girls' High School.
 Her twin sister Lee Da-yeong is also a national volleyball player.

+In February 2021, several people who went to the same school club as the two sisters posted it online, that the twins had committed school violence.
+It is said that they also assault and threaten people with weapons, confinement, verbal abuse, and swearing at their parents.

+The sisters were both suspended indefinitely by their club after being anonymously accused of bullying online.